Walsh-Floquet Theory of Periodic Kick Drives: Walsh Basis Details

 The difference in representation of functions in the Walsh vs.~Fourier basis are best understood through an intermediary: the discrete Fourier basis has the same basis functions as the Fourier, but is only defined on discrete times like the Walsh.
 When $N$, the number of basis elements, is a power of $2$, the discrete Fourier basis can be unitarily mapped to the Walsh basis exactly at any finite level of truncation.
 In this sense, they are equivalent.

-The discrete Fourier coefficients, $\tilde{c}_n$ (Eq.~\ref{eqn:ctwiddle}, are given by the discrete convolution of the Fourier coefficients, $c_n$, and a delta comb with spacing $\Delta t = T$, the driving period as shown in Fig.~\ref{fig:Endmatter}(a).
-Based on the definitions of the inner products,
+For driving period $T$, the discrete Fourier coefficients, $\tilde{c}_n$ (Eq.~\eqref{eqn:ctwiddle}), are given by the discrete convolution of the Fourier coefficients, $c_n$, and a delta comb with spacing $\Delta t = T/N$ as shown in Fig.~\ref{fig:Endmatter}(a).
+Based on the definitions of the inner products and the discrete Fourier transform,

-where $\text{M}(t) = \sum_{n=0}^{N-1} \delta(t-t_n)$ is the delta comb.
+where $\text{M}(t) = \sum_{n=0}^{N-1} \delta(t-t_n)$ is the delta comb and $t_n=nT/N$.
 This is the convolution theorem for discrete Fourier coefficients.
 From a physical perspective, the distortion of the spectrum can also be understood as aliasing as described by the Nyquist-Shannon theorem \cite{Shannon1949}; our sampling frequency, $f_s = N/T$, is lower than twice the maximum frequency in the spectrum giving distortion.
 We illustrate the relationship between $c_m$ and $\tilde{c}_m$ in Fig.~\ref{fig:Endmatter}(a) in the case of a square wave drive ($c_m \sim 1/m$).

 In the continuous Fourier case, we implement a hard cutoff at $n=N$.
 However, in the case of the discrete Fourier (and Walsh basis), the entire spectrum is mapped to within the cutoff.
 This is shown in Fig.~\ref{fig:Endmatter} by the red aliasing copy which adds together with infinitely many copies to give the (blue) discrete spectrum in the first zone.